whiteSHADOW1234/FinalProject/README.md

 ## Game Setting Page
 ### Include:
 + Volume Bar with the number changing while the user dragging it
-+ Mute Button
++ Mute Button (change color while you tap on it)
-+ AI Speed customize Check Box with a text field and confirm button pops up after checking it
++ AI Speed customize Check Box with a text field and confirm button (change color while you tap on it) pops up after checking it
-+ Back button
++ Back button (change color while you tap on it)
 + Nice looking background (setting scene)

 ### Description: